Helloworld910/resfun-panelists-code/README.md

 The resultant csv files contain 4 columns storing data regarding the panels, panelists, date and url of the source webpage.

 Scrapper-3 now extracts and processes data from 2008 version of the website http://pala.gacr.cas.cz/wordpress/ pages 85 to 89 (branch data) as well as pages 90 to 95 (sub-branch data).

+Scrapper-4 now extracts and saves panelists data (sub-branch) from 2007 version of the website http://pala.gacr.cas.cz/wordpress as archived by the waybackmachine.